gerar231/GitUp/README.md

 Requirements:
 To build from source, first clone our git repository from [https://github.com/gerar231/GitUp](https://github.com/gerar231/GitUp).
+The second step is to download PyBuilder which we use to build our project.
+You can run "sudo pip3.6 install pybuilder" from the terminal to download this.
 Next, navigate to the repository from the terminal.
 After navigating to the repository, just run "pyb".

 ## Projects that helped us: